How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 Off-market means a property is not actively marketed on the MLS, even if the owner is open to a sale.
 That can show up as a pocket opportunity, a tired landlord, a vacant home, an inherited property, a pre-foreclosure signal, or a simple owner-seller situation where the person wants a clean exit.

-- Ownership patterns: non-owner occupied, out-of-state, long tenure, and high equity profiles.
+- Ownership patterns include non-owner occupied status, out-of-state mailing addresses, long tenure, and high equity profiles.

 Failure Modes That Burn Time and Reputation